hl2638/luogu_solutions/README.md

 - I'm pretty proud of the analysis of P1441.
 Not a hard problem but I learned something about search trimming.
 I compared two searching methods from people's solutions and analyzed their efficiency.
 From this I learned a trimming method and another way of using DFS for picking a number of objects from a list.
 //written 3/3/2020

+- Okay things have been a mess and I only did one problem within the past two weeks.
+Will try to keep up.
+//written 3/21/2020